Dark Swarm Young Adult Book (preview)

 “Good luck!” his parents chimed.

 Jack lifted the box of lights, computer, and poster board off the work table and headed out of the garage.
 He glanced over at the side door, noticing the tape laying on the floor.
 His heart stopped, his check sucking in air.
 He set the box down and picked the tape up.
 Dust covered the adhesive.
 The lock still engaged.
-Could it have fallen off by itself?
-No way to tell.
 His jaw tightened.

-He didn’t know what to do or think.
-Today was the big day.
-Nothing can go wrong.
 Jack pulled the lights out of the box and the computer and plugged it into the wall.
 The lights lit up.
 He sighed, relieved.
-The tape probably fell off, or his dad had used the door.

 Jack repacked the box and picked it up, heading to the curb.
-He waited for the taxi, his father having paid extra for a private ride to school so Jack could carry his things and practice his speech without stuffing himself in the bus.
-No taxi arrived.
+He waited for the taxi, his father having paid extra for a private ride to school.
 Only yellow smog hugged the street, looking like dust.

 “Giga-hell,” Jack hissed.
 He wished his parents could afford a car.
 Minutes later, the bus arrived, its brakes squeaking as it stopped.
 The vehicle looked like it came straight from the junk yard; fifty years old, cracked windows, scratches along the side, some graffiti.